Someone showed me a picture and I just laughed

 ….
 When I say I’m no crusader, I’m saying I’m not going out and stirring trouble or do things that aren’t within the law to draw attention to myself for any cause.
 I have my beliefs and I’ll stand up for them.
 That doesn’t mean I’m standing shoulder to shoulder with Jackie Robinson, or Cassius Clay, or Bill Russell.
 Their way of doing business is their own business.
 But this is a baseball book.
 I’m a baseball player.
 And I want to keep it that way.

 Yet Aaron’s desire to focus on his career and his family’s well-being didn’t mean he wasn’t mindful of the struggles he and fellow black Americans faced.
 The worst — by ’68 — seemed over.
-Recalling when he was on the road, looking for a place he could buy meals for his family or simply use the rest room, echoing in his mind was a service station attendant’s curt reply, “I’m sorry, but we don’t have a rest room for colored people.”
+Yet memories lingered.When he was on the road, looking to buy a meal for his family or simply use the rest room, echoing in his mind was a service station attendant’s curt reply, “I’m sorry, but we don’t have a rest room for colored people.”
 Thankfully, that aspect of American culture had receded.
 Aaron knew that but he also knew that lawmakers who allowed restrictions on how some people handled nature’s call were still in power.
 The brutal laws had changed, but the hearts and minds of many had not.
 Aaron may have known he’d eventually have to address the resistance to change.
 And in doing so, he’d be accused of stirring up trouble and acting as a crusader.

 Bites the bullet and looks within